tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Alternative SK on the table
 - Shares the RCU and WCU with the table
 - Attributes - All, KEYS_ONLY, INCLUDE
+- LSI's are an alternative view on the base table data using the same PK and a different SK